bhanuReddy123/Rapidious-Assignment/readme.md

 ## Rapidious Internship Assignment: Recipe Search Application

 ### objective
-Develop a full-stack web application that indexes the "EpiRecipes" dataset into OpenSearch, provides a proof of working and  user-friendly interface for searching and filtering recipes, and demonstrates proficiency in React for frontend development, Python Django for backend development, and version control using GitHub.
+Develop an application that indexes the "EpiRecipes" dataset into OpenSearch, provides a proof of working and  user-friendly interface for searching and filtering recipes, and demonstrates proficiency in React for frontend development, Python Django for backend development, and version control using GitHub.

 ## video Demo-walkthrough